To print this page properly - use Print icon located on the page.

 Michael Sclafani

-Minimum Responsibilities of Board Members:
+Minimum Responsibilities of Board Members

 • Attend monthly board meetings